WillPhen/WillPhen.github.io/index.md

 ## Welcome to William Phenicie's Website
+I created my website completely with html, javascript, and css!
-Go to my homepage to find out more info:
+Check it out to find out more info about me:
 <a href="HomePage.html">Home</a>